saajtak

 www.jontaylormusic.com

 As a performer, composer, and improviser, Jonathan Barahal Taylor prioritizes movement and tactility as the foundation for musical expression.
 His drumming utilizes “carefully crafted chaos” [Midwest Action] and possesses “the rare ability to drive a band with constantly shifting rhythmic and melodic patterns … without ever overpowering the group” [Semja Review].
-This sensibility informs his original projects and collaborative pursuits, which in addition to saajtak includes Teiku, which reimagines unique ancestral Jewish melodies in a creative music context, Mover, a modular suite of graphic scores, the art rock band Throwaway, and Root Beneath Bones, his solo project for drums and electronics.
+This sensibility informs his original projects and collaborative pursuits, which include the art rock band Saajtak, Teiku, which reimagines unique ancestral Jewish melodies in a creative music context, Mover, a modular suite of graphic scores, and Root Beneath Bones, a solo project for drums and electronics.
+Taylor's work as a sideman crosses stylistic boundaries with ease, and his sound is equally at home in the aggressive post punk of Throwaway, the modern jazz and folk influences of Kenji Lee's Fortune Teller Trio, the intricate new music of the Uroboros Sextet, and as a hired gun for various jazz artists and singer-songwriters.
 Tabla study is a central component of his practice, and in 2023 Taylor returned to Varanasi, India, to deepen his engagement with the instrument and rehearse with an ensemble of North Indian classical musicians to exchange and test methods of improvisation.
-He has performed with such luminaries of creative music as Wadada Leo Smith, Angelica Sanchez, John Lindberg, Michael Formanek, Tomeka Reid, Dave Liebman, and Jaribu Shahid.
+He has performed with such luminaries of creative music as Wadada Leo Smith, Angelica Sanchez, John Lindberg, Michael Formanek, Tomeka Reid, Dave Liebman, Jaribu Shahid, and James Cornish, and performed at the Jazz Gallery in New York, the Detroit Jazz Festival, Edgefest, Strange Beautiful Music Detroit, DC Jazz Fest, the Toronto Jazz Festival, IASJC in Cape Town, and various locations across Japan and Europe.
+He holds a BFA and Masters of Music from The University of Michigan, where he studied with Geri Allen, Evan Chambers, Robert Hurst, Andy Milne, Andrew Bishop, Stephen Rush, Michael Gould, and others.

 Photo by Karl Otto